Offrande Zanzala: Barrow

 On 7 June 2021, Zanzala joined Barrow on a two-year contract.
 On 10 January 2022, Zanzala joined EFL League Two side Exeter City on loan for the remainder of the 2021–22 season.
 Zanzala was part of the Exeter team that achieved promotion as League Two runners-up.

 On 11 June 2022, Zanzala had his contract terminated by mutual consent.

 Newport County

-On 21 June 2022, Zanzala joined Newport County on a one year contract.
-He made his debut for Newport on 30 July 2022 in the starting line up for the 1-1 League Two draw against Sutton United.
+On 21 June 2022, Zanzala joined Newport County on a one-year contract.
+He made his debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.
 After just two League Two matches Zanzala suffered a serious injury which ruled him out until December 2022.

-He scored his first goal for Newport on 2 December 2022 on his return to the team as a second half substitute in the 2-1 League Two win against Crewe Alexandra.
+He scored his first goal for Newport on 2 December 2022 on his return to the team as a second half substitute in the 2–1 League Two win against Crewe Alexandra.
+In April 2023 Zanzala was again ruled out with another serious injury and he did not return to the Newport team until March 2024.

+Zanzala was released by Newport County at the end of the 2023-24 season.

+AFC Fylde

+On 22 July 2024, Zanzala joined National League side AFC Fylde on a one-year deal.
+He departed the club by mutual consent on 3 February 2025.

+Torquay United

+On 25 February 2025, Zanzala joined National League South side Torquay United.

+Chester

+On Monday 30th June 2025, Zanzala joined National League North club Chester on a one-year deal.
+Zanzala scored his first goal for Chester in a pre-season friendly against Glentoran.
+He made his official debut on 9th August against Peterborough Sports, where he made an assist allow Fin Roberts to score the opening goal of the game.

 Personal life

-Zanzala has three brothers.
+Zanzala has three brothers he has nephews and nieces.
 He is a devout Christian who prays before every game.
 He went to school with Kwame Thomas and the two are still good friends, as they both began their pro careers with Derby.